 3. Halawa Valley

 If you are hiking in Molokai and want to see what Hawaii looked like thousands of years ago, this is the perfect hike for you.
 If you are flying into Molokai for the day, Halawa valley is about a one and a half hour drive from the airport.
 Halawa Valley is a lush, tropical valley surrounded by towering cathedral-like cliffs.
 This valley is considered one of the most historic spots on Molokai.
 Polynesians settled in this valley in the mid 600’s AD.
 The valley is one half mile wide and three to four miles deep.
 There are hidden Heiaus (temples) throughout the valley as well as many waterfalls.
 One of the most impressive waterfalls is the two tiered 250 foot Mooula Falls.
 Mooula Falls is located a little over two miles from the trailhead.
 Legend has it, there is a giant Moo (lizard) that lives at the bottom of the pool at the base of the waterfall.
 If you want to take a dip in the pool, you must first throw a ti leaf into the pool.
 It the leaf floats, the lizard will allow you to enter.
 If it sinks, the lizard is angry and you should stay out of the water.
 This valley is home to more than 250 rare Hawaiian plants that are found nowhere else on earth.
 It is also home to two varieties of birds that are almost extinct.
 (The Kawawahie also known as the Molokai creeper and the Olomao also known as the Molokai thrush).
 This moderate hike is very beautiful and a photographer’s paradise.
-You can arrange a guided hike through the valley at the Aqua Hotel activity desk.
-See the link below.
+You can arrange a guided hike through the valley at the concierge desk at most hotels.

 Copyright 2007 Discover-Oahu.com